- AAU Association of American Universities

 Degree-Seeking Student Students enrolled in courses for credit who are recognized by the institution as seeking a degree or formal award.

 Doctoral Degree The highest award a student can earn for graduate study.
-An earned academic degree carrying the title of doctor, not to include first professional degrees such as M.D. or D.D.S.
+An earned academic degree carrying the title of doctor, not to include first professional degrees, considered a Doctor's degree-research/scholarship for IPEDS reporting since 2009-10.

 Drop Out A student who left the institution and did not return.